-\textbullet\ The saddle point is homogeneous after the change of variables, this means that $\forall i,j\in\lb1,d\rb,\ \nu_i^\s = \nu_j^\s$, therefore $\overline{\nu}^\s = \underline{\nu}_*^\s$ and thus $\gamma(\s) \geq \frac2{\overline{\nu}}$.
+\textbullet\ The saddle point is homogeneous after the change of variables, this means that $\forall i,j\in\lb1,d\rb,\ \nu_i^\s = \nu_j^\s$, therefore $\overline{\nu}^\s = \underline{\nu}_*^\s$, and thus $\gamma(\s) \geq \frac2{\overline{\nu}}$.

-Although all these points give numerous ways to satisfy Assumption \ref{ass.alpha}, it is rather easy to construct a potential that does not fill the requirement.
-For example in $d=3$, take $V$ such that $V\circ U(x,y,z) = - x^4 + y^4 + z^8$, with a nasty enough change of variable $U$.
-We see that in this case $\gamma(0) \leq 0$ can occur.
+Although these criteria provide numerous ways to satisfy Assumption \ref{ass.alpha}, it is still relatively easy to construct a potential that fails to meet the requirement.
+For example, in dimension $d = 3$, consider a potential $V$ such that $V \circ U(x, y, z) = -x^4 + y^4 + z^8$, where $U$ is a change of variables which Taylor expansion lacks good properties.
+In this case, it is possible for $\gamma(0) \leq 0$ to occur.